Affiliate links on Android Authority may earn us a commission. Learn more.

 What’s Arm, you ask?
 Simply put, it’s a computer processor architecture that powers many portable electronics, including your smartphone.
 However, it has yet to break into the desktop PC space.
 While smartphones have almost always used Arm-based processors, desktops and laptops have instead relied on the x86 architecture.
 That has started to change of late, though, thanks to Arm’s many advantages that make it a better fit for portable devices.

-We’ve already seen proof of this with Apple’s custom Arm-based M1 silicon.
+We’ve already seen proof of this with Apple’s custom Arm-based M1 and M2 chips.
 Not to be left behind, Microsoft also offers Windows on Arm to support Arm-based hardware.
 The winds of change are certainly heading in Arm’s direction but why is this suddenly preferable to traditional AMD- and Intel-powered laptops?